 How can state officials help dismantle structural racism?
 Lessons from New Jersey

 Read the adapted welcome remarks by our CEO Kathleen Noonan for “Dismantling Systemic Racism in Pennsylvania State Agencies,” an immersion workshop sponsored by the Pennsylvania Office of Health Equity on March 23, 2021.
-This workshop was one of the Camden Coalition’s National Center for Complex Health and Social Needs’ 2021 regional convenings.
+This workshop was one of the Camden Coalition’s National Center’s 2021 regional convenings.

 Thank you Governor Wolf and thank you Director Saunders for hosting this important event.
 I know Pennsylvania created their Office of Health Equity before the events of this past year, and I applaud your being out front on issues of racism and other inequities that, as we know, are quite literally matters of life and death.
 I am glad my time for remarks is brief because the work really happens with you.
 But, I am honored to be asked to provide some opening observations to guide this important discussion – acknowledging that what I share is very much from the vantage point of a person with immense privilege – a White woman who runs an organization.

 My colleagues that helped with this convening are supporting gatherings like this all across the country that are addressing our most critical public policy issues.
 One of those is the reality that communities of color bear a disproportionate burden of complex healthcare problems, which is strong evidence of the structural racism you are working to dismantle.

 So how do we work together to do this, to dismantle structural racism?
 The word “dismantle” in my mind conjures up an image of a very large, unwieldy machine that has thousands of components.
 Where do you start?
 If we acknowledge that it has taken a great deal of power to create and maintain this machine, then it will take just as much and probably more of our power, collectively, to disassemble it and build new systems – systems we have not had before.